ironbar/arc25/docs/modeling/Iteration_03_ideal_test_time_training.md

 - [x] How GPU usage looks when using batch size 1?
 - [x] What if I copy the base model to `dev/shm`
-- [ ] Tune the submission hyperparameters
+- [ ] Tune the submission hyperparameters.
+My intuition is that I should train as long as possible, and make just 8 predictions per task.
   - [x] Lora rank
   - [x] Number of training epochs (better change epochs than learning rate when possible)
   - [x] Inference parameters (n and min_prob)
   - [ ] Learning rate
-  - [ ] My intuition is that I should train as long as possible, and make just 8 predictions per task.
-  - [ ] Uncertainty on the results (what if I change the random seed?)
+  - [x] Uncertainty on the results (what if I change the random seed?)
   - [x] Are the training samples correctly sorted?
 Maybe they are not optimal for single task training.
 The order is random.
 - [x] Check the evaluation prints of the architects.
 They are different to normal scoring
 - [ ] Make more evaluations on the evaluation set and compare to test set.
 I want to see a correlation of runtime and score.